MiaPT/word_count_down/README.md

 - [ ] detail page for each project, with statistics (there is a graph now but the whole thing needs more work)
 - [ ] connect to db
 - [ ] make confetti fancier??
+- [ ] switch to using dayjs for date handling

 Todo after that, in no particular order for now: